-Adam Grant and other leaders weigh in on leading the future of work
+Employee experience in focus: Adam Grant and other leaders weigh in on leading the future of work

-With 2022 right around the corner, many businesses are approaching the moment of truth for their return to work policies: Will your approach hit the mark and yield engaged and highly productive teams?
+Many businesses are approaching the moment of truth for their return to work policies: Will your approach hit the mark and yield engaged and highly productive teams?
 Or will it open the door to unexpected challenges or push-back?
 Of course, there’s an added pressure to get things right with The Great Resignation threatening your most valuable people.

 The truth is, nobody really knows how to bounce back from a global pandemic and multiple parallel crises.
 We can only learn from our mistakes and use the best information available to us to course correct and try again.